adequevedo/dodona/README.md

 * If you like a bet fine the book with the best odds
 * find largest discrepancy for bets (maybe best for props)
 *

+ToDo
+* GCE cron for python uptime and run fetch script